schuyler-smith/my-website-old/_site/README.md

 [Schuyler Smith](http://schuyler-smith.github.io/)

-A slow work in progress, but it is mostly functional.
+A slow work in progress, but it is functional.

 <!--